-The implementation and subsequent operation of the SSP will be monitored by the Safety Committee which is chaired by the Head of Authority and a technical representative from the safety section.
-The SSP will be reviewed and updated every three years.
+The implementation and subsequent operation of the SSP will be monitored by the Safety Committee which is chaired by the Head of Authority and a technical representative from the safety sections.
+The SSP will be reviewed and updated as deemed necessary.